dldusdk/learning-journey/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my learning journey
+description: This is where I post to keep track of my personal learning journey
 ---